openshift/source-to-image/README.md

 docker-source-to-images (sti)
 =======

-source-to-images (`sti`) is a tool for building reproducable Docker images.  source-to-images produces ready-to-run images by injecting a user source into a docker image and /preparing/ a new Docker image which incorporates the base image and built source, and is ready to use with `docker run`.  source-to-images supports:
+source-to-images (`sti`) is a tool for building reproducible Docker images.  source-to-images produces ready-to-run images by injecting a user source into a docker image and /preparing/ a new Docker image which incorporates the base image and built source, and is ready to use with `docker run`.  source-to-images supports: